dicekeys/seeded-crypto/doxygen/JSON Format for Derivation Options.md

 ##### Hash defaults and recommendations

-The default hash function is `SHA256` as this library was designed for DiceKeys, which are random and rawn from such a large number of possible values (~2^196) to make `Scrypt` and `Argon2id` unncessary.
+The default hash function is `SHA256` as this library was designed for DiceKeys, which are random and drawn from such a large number of possible values (~2^196) to make `Scrypt` and `Argon2id` unnecessary.
 This default ensures that keys can be re-derived cheaply on just about any hardware platform.

-Applcations that need a more expensive key derivation to protect against brute-forcing of the derivation algorithm will want to use `Scrypt` if _and only if_ keys will _always_ be derived on hardware where no untrusted code will run during the derivation process.
+Applications that need a more expensive key derivation to protect against brute-forcing of the derivation algorithm will want to use `Scrypt` if _and only if_ keys will _always_ be derived on hardware where no untrusted code will run during the derivation process.
-If keys may sometimes be derived on hardware shared with untrusted code, even if that code is sanboxed, we recommend using `Argon2id`.
+If keys may sometimes be derived on hardware shared with untrusted code, even if that code is sandboxed, we recommend using `Argon2id`.

-We purposely chose _not_ to support multiple iterations of `BLAKE2b` or `SHA256` via the `hashFunctionMemoryPasses` field, as applications that want to increase the cost of key derviation to prevent brute forcing should use `Argon2id` or `Scrypt`.
+We purposely chose _not_ to support multiple iterations of `BLAKE2b` or `SHA256` via the `hashFunctionMemoryPasses` field, as applications that want to increase the cost of key derivation to prevent brute forcing should use `Argon2id` or `Scrypt`.

 ##### Preimage construction